All Episodes

 Or why don't I support Russell Brand in his ongoing campaign against the forces of injustice?

-I don't know, maybe a cat's got a go out of it.
+I don't know, maybe a cat's got a goal of it.

 That's what I'm saying.